The Quarterly Review: A Prop Firm’s Eight-Figure Kick-Off.

 London, England, and Limassol, Cyprus.

-The clocks finally changed, the brake broken, and it seems that European equity can go up.
-Or, perhaps until Liberation yester-(day) gave you a discount.
+The clocks changed, the brake broke, and European equity can rise.
+Or, until Liberation yester-(day) gave you a discount.

-Consider, in no particular order—on-brand for the markets, yes?—what had to be digested over the past quarter: the evolution of the Trump Tariff saga, the DeepSeek disruption, the European budget reactions to the Russian-Ukraine war—Germany’s debt break story; Bund’s a-sorry.
+Consider, in no order—on-brand for the markets, yes?—what had to be digested over the past quarter: the Trump Tariff saga, the DeepSeek disruption, the European budget reactions to the Russian-Ukraine war—Germany’s debt brake story; Bund’s a-sorry.
 And… ah-yes.
 Remember those ECB and BOE cuts?
 FOMC holding and perhaps others folding.
 Gilty anyone?

-Nevertheless, this is where the multi-dimensional market operator must thrive.
-VIX goes up, and your P&L must do too.
+The multi-dimensional market operator must thrive here.
+VIX goes up, and your P&L must too.
 You must be positioned this way.
-Otherwise, when you forget this inconvenient truth, you’ll get a real nasty surprise.
+Ignoring this inconvenient truth will lead to an unpleasant surprise.
 No refunds.

-But oldboy!—remember, the worst is reserved for Goldilocks strategies that thrive on a decent VIX number, but when it goes up too much—liquidity is fleeting, duration is weeping—that special environment is what really separates the traders with pure long-tail, convex-style payouts; those that can consolidate performance in such a disrupted market state.
-Of course, Q1 2025 was none of the latter—this was March 2020 action—but as a reminder of what volatility can do: blow a hole into the market’s actual functioning and… reality.
+But oldboy!
+Remember, the worst is reserved for Goldilocks strategies thriving on a decent VIX number.
+But when it goes up too much—liquidity is fleeting, duration is weeping—that special environment separates traders with pure long-tail, convex-style payouts; those that can consolidate performance in a disrupted market.
+Of course, Q1 2025 was none of the latter—this was March 2020—but a reminder of what volatility can do: blow a hole into the market’s functioning and… reality.

 “In a zero-interest-rate policy and highly accommodative world, many asset classes grind up.
 The world becomes more one-dimensional—“if x, do y” scenarios.
 Like a controlled scientific experiment, many of the variables were isolated and seemingly snuffed out.
 In a complex web of many variables, a dynamic world is where the human trader thrives.
 But if only a handful of variables become relevant, especially if it becomes central bank policy, then much edge and profit is to be had among the server racks of speed and automation until they later start to eat each other, too—but that is another story.”